GOAT REARING: an overview

 Semi-intensive System of goat rearing

-: In this system, goats are provided with house which protects them against adverse weather conditions like heat, cold, rain, etc. However, they are allowed to come out and graze in the pasture which is fenced round the goat house.
+However, they are allowed to come out and graze in the pasture which is fenced around the goat house.
 In some cases, feed is provided for the goats in the house which includes grass, household waste and other remnants.
-The system needs little initial capital outlay but large labour requirement.
-Disease and parasite incidence are slightly high.

 Intensive System in goat rearing

 : In this system, the goats are confined within, the stall in a building with limited access to grazing.
-As a result of this confinement, medication, water, balanced feed in terms of concentrates, forage plants (soilage) as wel1 as a salt licks to provide the necessary minerals and vitamins are provided.
-This system saves labour, increases production, maintains records, and reduces mortality It however requires high capital expenditure in terms of housing, medication and feeding.
+As a result of this confinement, medication, water, balanced feed in terms of concentrates,

-Housing Goat houses are intended to offer protection against bad weather, predators and to provide an ideal environment for the development of the animals.
+Goat houses are intended to offer protection against bad weather, predators and to provide an ideal environment for the development of the animals.
 Common features of the goat house are:

 (i) It must provide shade from the sun and protection against rain.

-(ii) It must be well ventilated and kept dry.
+(ii) It must be well-ventilated and kept dry.

 (iii) The shape may vary from the circular type to rectangular structures with series of stalls.